 You are going to love this easy to make, deliciously flavorful, cheesy, Baked Ravioli made in less than an hour, which is perfect for any night.
 What’s not to love about a dish you can make in such a short time?

-I love a dish that combines cheesy goodness with my favorite filled Ravioli, Mild Italian Sausage, and Thich rich hearty sauce.
+I love a dish that combines cheesy goodness with my favorite filled Ravioli, Mild Italian Sausage, and Thich creamy, hearty sauce.
 What I love most about it is its family approved not just husband approved.
 You can’t top that!
 About four years ago, a friend of mine made this recipe for dinner when I came over.
-I really loved the idea of how delicious and easy it was.
-The thing I love most about this Baked Ravioli is you can easily use your own Homemade sauce, almost any type of meat, and any type of filled Ravioli your heart desires.
+I loved the idea of how delicious and easy it was.
+The thing I love most about this Baked Ravioli is you can easily use your Homemade sauce, almost any type of meat, and any filled Ravioli your heart desires.
 How can you go wrong?

 Look how enticing that portion of Baked Ravioli looks coming out of the casserole dish.
 YES!
 A slice of heaven ready to land on your dinner plate.
 I’m telling you it’s just that darn good.
 Maybe even better?
 Yes, I’m tooting my horn a little bit, aren’t I?